Table of Contents

 There is an enormous variety of medieval horse-harness pendants.
 Griffiths (1986) gives a useful summary, as does Cherry in Saunders (ed) 1991.
 Ashley (2002) has looked at a group from Norfolk with heraldic decoration and set them in their wider context, but there is otherwise little detailed research available.
 The PAS database is probably the best source of parallels.

-The essential identifying feature of a medieval horse-harness pendant is the suspension loop, which is pierced from side to side (similar suspension loops are found on post-medieval pendants from fly terrets; see below).
+The essential identifying feature of a medieval horse-harness pendant is the suspension loop, which is set at 90 degrees and pierced from side to side (similar suspension loops are found on post-medieval pendants from fly terrets; see below).

 PAS object classifications and sub-classifications to be used